RamanMaan/cinder/server/README.md

 └── server/
     ├── server.js                       # manages the Node server handling the API ├── .env                            # contains environment specific values.
-THIS IS NOT COMMITED ├── .env.example                    # an example of a .env file with the required variables ├── db/                             # database configuration files
+THIS IS NOT COMMITED ├── .env.test                       # contains environment specific values for running tests.
+THIS IS NOT COMMITED ├── .env.example                    # an example of a .env file with the required variables ├── utils/
+    |   ├── env.js                      # helper for loading the appropriate .env file based on NODE_ENV
+    ├── db/                             # database configuration files
     |   ├── setup.sql                   # defines database schema
     |   ├── referenceData.js            # defines reference data default values